 The board of directors continuously assesses the capital situation in light of the group's goals, strategy and desired risk profile.
-As at 31 December 2018 SpareBank 1 SMN's common equity tier 1 (CET1) ratio was 14.6 per cent.
+As at 31 December 2019 SpareBank 1 SMN's common equity tier 1 (CET1) ratio was 17.2 per cent, and its total capital ratio was 21.6 per cent.